 Choosing a Major

-The Career Center offers many online resources to help students figure out what they would like to study while they are attending FCC.
+The Career and Transfer Resources webpage offers many online resources to help students figure out what they would like to study while they are attending FCC.
 Some of these resources include:

 • A quick, free career assessment to determine your interests